ajitonelsonn/TELE_Feedback/README.md

    ```python
    from huggingface_hub import login
    login(token="your_huggingface_token_here")
    ```

-4. Run the notebook or to launch the chatbot and feedback system.
+4. Run the notebook to launch the chatbot and feedback system.

 ## Usage